What is a Website Worth?

 • 24/7 phone support and email support.

-• Lead generation and database development
+• Lead generation

 • High quality video commercial/campaigns that drive traffic to your site